arjuntippu/smart-contract-accelerator/aws/README.md

 ## What is setup behind the scenes for you?

-Note that a default VPC and Subnet is established for you.
+Note that a default VPC and Subnet will be established for you.
 The Blockchain and the Admin App run in the EC2 instance set up for you.

 <img src="https://github.com/objectfrontiergit/smart-contract-accelerator/blob/master/aws/images/AWS.svg" width="750" height="450" />